lilamcilveen/CoffeeAdventure/README.md

   Player:

     - Each player has a specific role in the game.
+    - There are several players in the game:
+      - Including a human player;
-    - There are several players in the game including a human players and at least 3 AI, with different behaviours.
+      - and at least 3 AI, with different behaviours.
     - For the human player, North, South, East, and West are used to denote directions.

   Thing: